vriveraq/vriveraq.github.io/_posts/2019-12-03-in-the-news.markdown

 As a Latina, I've become very aware of the challenges members from underrepresented group face in the math community.
 I've writen several posts offering my own (and shared) reflections on how to build a more inclusive environment that encourages and promotes diversity and the importance of community.
 You can read them here: <a href="https://www.ams.org/journals/notices/201911/rnoti-p1831.pdf"> Broadening the Horizons of Teaching and Diversity in
-Mathematics Departments</a> (with Marissa Loving, Simone Sisneros-Thity, Sunny Xiao), <a href="https://qubeshub.org/news/blog/2018/03/reflections-on-the-latinx-in-the-mathematical-sciences-conference-2018" > Reflections of the LatMat Conference 2018</a>, <a href="https://www.ams.org/journals/notices/201805/rnoti-p547.pdf"> Towards Embracing Diverse
+Mathematics Departments</a> (with Marissa Loving, Simone Sisneros-Thity, Sunny Xiao), <a href="https://qubeshub.org/news/blog/2018/03/reflections-on-the-latinx-in-the-mathematical-sciences-conference-2018" > Reflections of the LatMat Conference 2018</a>, and <a href="https://www.ams.org/journals/notices/201805/rnoti-p547.pdf"> Towards Embracing Diverse
 Mathematical Communities</a>.

 ## Outreach